Thomas Duane: Career

-He was also a leader in bipartisan moves to require health insurers to cover mental illness treatment, to improve health care for prisoners, and to make it harder for people to avoid paying child and spousal support.
+He was also a leader in bipartisan moves to require health insurers to cover mental health treatment, to improve health care for prisoners, and to make it harder for people to avoid paying child and spousal support.

 Duane has also fought overdevelopment in historic districts.
 In 2003, he was honored with a Village Award from the Greenwich Village Society for Historic Preservation.

 At one time he was Chairman of the Senate Committee on Health, and he later served as that committee's Ranking Minority Member.

 In June 2012, Duane announced that he would be leaving the Senate, citing weariness with commuting between New York City and Albany and in general being ready for "another chapter in my life."

 Since retiring from the State Senate, he has continued his advocacy work on behalf of the LGBTQ community, disadvantaged children, people with HIV/AIDS, and others.
 He established Tom Duane Strategies, Inc., dedicated to working with organizations that improve the quality of life for New Yorkers.
-He has been an outspoken critic of Republican Party agendas and the Trump Administration and an ongoing supporter of LGBTQ rights.
+He has been an outspoken critic of Republican Party agendas, including the first Trump Administration, and an ongoing supporter of LGBTQ rights.
 He has done philanthropic work with New York City's Anti-Violence Project, which coordinates the National Coalition of Anti-Violence Programs, and has served on its board of directors.

 Duane has received a number of honors, from organizations including Callen-Lorde Community Health Center, Congregation Beit Simchat Torah (where he was the World AIDS Day speaker in December 2015), and The Alpha Workshops, which will be honoring him on May 15, 2017.
 In 2012 he received a Legends of the Village award from VillageCare, a nonprofit serving people with chronic, continuing, and rehabilitative care needs, which cited his championing of "civil rights, including gay rights in particular, HIV treatment and outreach needs, health care initiatives that reach out to those who are underserved or not served at all, tenant rights and much more."
 In 2016 he received an Impact Award from Gay City News.

 In January 2022, Tom Duane endorsed New York State Assembly candidate Tony Simone for the June 28, 2022 Democratic Party Primary.